sikopet/blog/posts/python.md

 Exceptions (errors)

+* special objects to manage errors that arise during execution
+* whenever en error occurs Python creates an exception object
-* handled using the `try-except-finally-else` compound statement
+* if you handle the exception (by `try-except-finally-else` compound statement) the program continues to run
-* any uncaught exception will cause the program to exit
+* any uncaught exception will cause the program to exit and show a *traceback* describing the exception that was raised

 Calling to System